 Day 3: Hancock Gorge & Weano Gorge

 In this gorge, you will get wet on the hike, so make sure you are prepared for this.
-Spend the afternoon warming up while you do the gentler Weano Gorge hike, including Handrail Pool if it is open.
+Spend the afternoon warming up while you do the gentler Weano Gorge hike, including Handrail Pool.

 Final Thoughts